acvwilson/currency/README.txt

 = Currency

-This is the rubyforge.com Currency package.
+This is the git@cdscm Currency package.

 == Installation